 When might I need a facelift or other surgery instead of facial fillers?

 If you have significant skin, fat, or muscle laxity, you will probably want a facelift to see significant results.
-Also, if you want results that are more permanent (up to 10 years), facelift surgery should be your procedure of choice.
+Also, if you want results that last longer (up to 10 years), facelift surgery should be your procedure of choice.

 How many different kinds of fillers are there?